Electric Vehicles

 CHARGING EVS

-For longer trips, use the charge card in the EV’s glove box.
-These cards work at both ChargePoint and Flo Inc. stations (not to be confused with our free-floating service, FLO).
-If charging outside the ChargePoint or Flo Inc. network, pay out of pocket, and we will reimburse you.
-Charge Hub is great for finding EV charging stations on your route.
+Use the ChargePoint or Flo Inc. cards in the EV’s glove box for longer trips.
+If charging outside the ChargePoint or Flo Inc. network, please pay out of pocket, and we will reimburse you.
+Charge Hub is a great resource for finding EV charging stations on your route.
 There are three types of chargers.

 Level 3